 Every three years we have to value all properties in the city for rating purposes.
-Our last revaluation was in 2015 so we have carried out a new one this year.
+We carried out our last revaluation in 2018 so the next one will take place in 2021.

 Valuations are conducted by an independent valuation company, Opteon, using mass appraisal techniques.
 Opteon used recent property sales data, resource/building consent data and sample inspections to establish an updated picture of values across the city.

 The valuations are based on property market conditions as at 1 July 2018.
 These values will be used to calculate rates from 1 July 2019.

 Remember: any change in your property’s value through a citywide revaluation does not mean that your rates will increase or decrease by the amount of this change, as property revaluations don’t affect the total amount of rates collected by Tauranga City Council.
 Instead, they help us work out everyone’s share of rates.
 More on this below, including a simple video explanation of the revaluation and what it means for rates.

 The average citywide increase in capital value for residential properties between 2015 and 2018 was 48%.
 This reflects the buoyancy of Tauranga’s property market over the past three years.
 The new average capital value for residential properties in Tauranga is now $730,000.